Microsoft Time Tracking

 In the Test Plans section, you can see all the test plans that have been created.
 You can also filter and focus on the test plans that only interest you with the "Mine" section, as well as add, manage, report, and clone test plans and test suites.

-In order to track test results and optimize progress, Azure DevOps also offers test analytics through configurable tracking charts, test-specific widgets that you can add to dashboards, and built-in reports, such as Progress reports, and pipeline test result reports.
+To track test results and optimize progress, Azure DevOps also offers test analytics through configurable tracking charts, test-specific widgets that you can add to dashboards, and built-in reports, such as Progress reports, and pipeline test result reports.

 Resources to learn Azure DevOps

-More information as well as detailed, step-by-step, or advanced guides are available at the following links:
+More information, as well as detailed, step-by-step, or advanced guides, are available at the following links:

 Conclusion